eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

   sampler to fly off towards to infinity.
 The ruins the chains by heavily biasing the samples.

-- Remember: if you have even _one_ diverging chain, you should be concerned.
+- Remember: if you have even _one_ diverging chain, you should be worried.

 - Increase `target_accept`: usually 0.9 is a good number (currently the default in PyMC3 is 0.8).
 This will help get rid of false positives from the test for